louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### The Infectious Diseases Society of America guidelines on the diagnosis of COVID-19: molecular diagnostic testing (December 2023) [^fad9e4f4].
 Clinical Infectious Diseases (2024).
 High credibility.

-Symptoms compatible with COVID-19—onset and common features: Symptoms may appear 2-14 days after exposure to the virus, and people with these symptoms or combinations of symptoms may have COVID-19.
+Symptoms compatible with COVID-19 — onset and common features: Symptoms may appear 2–14 days after exposure to the virus, and people with these symptoms or combinations of symptoms may have COVID-19.
 The most common symptoms listed are fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, and diarrhea, and this list does not include all possible symptoms.

 ---